xlievo/Business.Core/README.md

 ## Please refer unit test

+## Preface: This library is not RPC, WebAPI, MVC, REST, Http, Rabbitmq, Socket, Kestrel.
+## What can he do?

 This library has the following functions

 1: Call Method with a fixed routing, including grouping mode